Keynote Speakers

 • Carlos Morillo, MD

-Dr. Carlos Morillo is a cardiologist, electrophysiologist, professor, and the Cardiology Division Chief of the Libin Cardiovascular Institute of Alberta.
+Dr. Carlos Morillo is a cardiologist, electrophysiologist, professor of cardiac sciences at the Cumming School of Medicine, and the Cardiology Division Chief of the Libin Cardiovascular Institute of Alberta.
 As the PI of the BENEFIT trial, his main research interests include the development of clinical trials in the area of cardiac arrhythmias, syncope and treatment of Chagas Disease.

 • Pierre Buekens, MD PhD